MorganLeef/Clade_score_recode/README.md

 Morgan Leef
 Amanda Adams
 =======
-This code will use the R package readxl to read all of the data contained in XL files given to us by James L. The code will read the XL files and extracts the first column, species, excels sheets and group names.
+This code will use the R package readxl to read all of the data contained in XLS files given to us by James L.(Examples included here are...)
+The code will read the XL files and extracts the first column, species, excels sheets and group names.